-Firstly, if you recognise some signs, be conscious that people may not want to ask for help, so being proactive is important.
-Don’t wait for your people to come to you asking for help – if you think they need it, offer it.
+Firstly, if you recognise some signs of stress, be conscious that parents may not want to ask for help, so being proactive is important.
+Don’t wait for your people to come to you asking for help – if you think they need it, provide it.

 Secondly, if you speak to someone and it sounds like a busy or stressful time, postpone the call until a little later or offer alternative solutions.
 Flexibility can make people feel at ease and much more comfortable to have open conversations about the situation.

-One caveat here to be sure to remember your duty of care.
-If an employee is working late into the night and starting early, they’re inevitably going to burn themselves out.
-HR need to be considerate of this and realistic when amending any working hours – your people need downtime away from work and children and it’s important that they get this to be on top form.
+One caveat is to be sure to remember your duty of care.
+If an employee is working late into the night and starting early, this isn't healthy behaviour.
+They’re inevitably going to burn themselves out from overwork.
+HR need to be considerate of this and be realistic about flexibility in employees' working hours.

 Failure demand is a huge time stealer – it’s the work that someone has to do because something wasn’t done right earlier on, or the correct system wasn’t in place to prevent the work.